asadlive84/golang-pratice-microservie-grpc/readme.md

-How to POST `GET` method with `CURL`
+How to `POST` method with `CURL`

 `curl -v localhost:9000 -d '{"name":"vivo","price":"95"}' -XPOST  | jq `

 Now if you hit `curl -v localhost:9000 -XGET | jq ` you will see all products in your terminal.